H. H. Hamid

-Habibul Hasan Hamid (born 11 March 1942) is an Indian former footballer who played as a forward.
-He was a player of the Indian team that finished as runners up in the 1964 AFC Asian Cup.
+Syed Habibul Hasan Hamid (11 March 1942 – 5 March 2026) was an Indian footballer who played as a forward.
+He was a player of the Indian team that finished as runners-up in the 1964 AFC Asian Cup.
 He also represented India at the 1960 Summer Olympics.
 He also represented the nation in many other International tournaments.

+Biography

+Hasan was a resident of Vijayanagara Colony, Hyderabad.
+He was an associate of footballer S. A. Rahim.

+He represented India in the 1960 Rome Olympics, and was the youngest player in the team at 19.
+He was also part of the India team that won silver in the Asia Cup in 1960.
+In the domestic circuit, he played for Hyderabad Sporting Club, Hyderabad Police, Mohammedan Sporting Club and South Central Railway.

+Hasan died after a prolonged illness in Hyderabad, on 5 March 2026, six days before his 84th birthday.
+He was survived by a son and four daughters.